| Title: | Visualizing Generalized Canonical Discriminant and Canonical Correlation Analysis |

 those scores as responses in a linear (lm) or multivariate linear model (mlm).

-The function constructs a model formula of the form Can ~ terms
+The function constructs a model formula of the form Can ~ terms where

 Can is the canonical score(s) and terms are the terms in the original mlm,